 - Munster Technical University (“MTU”) – formed from Cork IT, IT Tralee and Limerick IT.

 However, the status of these possible amalgamations is in doubt, especially given that other rival schemes of amalgamation have been publicly discussed, and (with much government encouragement) there are various cross-cutting alliances between third-level institutions.
 These may also be seen as preludes to amalgamation, or (more realistically) as attempts to stave off amalgamation by displaying a token commitment to co-operation while retaining institutional independence.
 In December 2012, Limerick IT openly declared that they saw no future in the MTU project, preferring instead to concentrate their collaborative efforts on the Shannon Consortium (through which LIT collaborates with UL, IT Tralee and MIC), though CIT and ITT have since declared that they will progress it anyway.
 (See ‘LIT withdraw from Munster Technological University idea‘, Limerick Leader 22 December 2012.)
 GMIT, IT Sligo and LyIT have publicly taken the position that they are allied, with a long-term objective of becoming a TU.
 LIT, AIT, DkIT and the IADT currently plan to remain as stand-alone institutions.
+In May 2013, the government announced that three expressions of interest in the establishment of TUs had been accepted: (1) Waterford IT and IT Carlow, (2) Dublin IT, IT Tallaght, and IT Blanchardtown, and (3) Cork IT and IT Tralee – these will now be progressed for consideration at the next stage.
+A fourth consortium (Letterkenny IT, Galway-Mayo IT and IT Sligo) will not, as things stand, be progressed.
+It is not entirely clear how long the remaining procedures will take, but as they will involve not only an exhaustive enquiry into the merits of the applications but also the drafting of new legislation, presumably it will be a number of years before any Technological Universities emerge.

 “Internationally, a technological university is a higher education institution that operates at the highest academic level in an environment that is specifically focused on technology and its application.”
 (Hunt Report, 103)